Game of Sails

 As part of my research, I helped on the race committee for the 1996 Olympic Trials—never dreaming I would win the next Trials event I attended.
 Sometimes truth is stranger than fiction.

 I also made my first attempt to find an agent, long before the manuscript was ready to leave my desk.
-Fortunately I got some great advice from Emilie Jacobsen at Curtis Brown, who’d been my grandmother’s agent.
-She encouraged me to keep writing, while gently pointing out the many, many gaping holes in my story.
+The legendary Emilie Jacobsen at Curtis Brown had been my grandmother’s agent, and she took the time to send along handwritten notes, signed with her trademark swirl of an “E,” encouraging me to keep writing—the first of many unexpected twists and turns of an incredible journey.

 In 2000 I decided to put together my own Olympic campaign, which meant a four year writing hiatus.
-And after I came back from the 2004 Games, I was greeted by this almost-done manuscript about two opposites who team up to qualify for the Olympics.
+(Read more about my Olympic experience.)
+After I came back from the 2004 Games, I was greeted by this almost-done manuscript about two opposites who team up to qualify for the experience I’d just had myself.
 Could it be that I’d finally completed the necessary research to finish the damned thing?

 I began to write again, filling in the blanks and adding details sparked by my memories.
 I also started Agent Search #2.
 Response was better, but still I was told it was a niche book that would never appeal to mainstream readers.